niuchuangnn/noise2sim/README.md

 python ./tools/train_dist.py --config-file ./configs/stl10/bsd400_unet2_ps3_ns8_gpu8.py
 ```

-The results in paper were obtained using 8 GPUs, you can obtain the similar results using 1 GPU.
+The results in paper were obtained using 8 GPUs, you can obtain similar results with 1 GPU.

 ## Citation